srijan-paul/blog/11ty/bfinbf.md

 var i = 0; // current position in the source code.

 // this is a very unusual and wonky way of getting
-// user input but since we can only get one byte an input so.... while i != len(code) {
+// user input but since we can only get one byte of input
+// at a time so...
+while i != len(code) {
     set code[i] = input;
     set i = i + 1;